samsuh/2026-journal/README.md

 Slept well.

 Goals for today:
-- Get through that first song in ableton tutorial
+- DONE ~~Get through that first song in ableton tutorial~~ watched it and payed attention, but did not yet follow along.
 - Finish haunted house?
-- laundry for big items
+- DONE washed. drying now. marking as complete ~~laundry for big items~~

 ## 3/6/26 - Friday
 ### Music Production - Ableton